Religion & Thought

 That makes the garment more than religious clothing.
 It is a way of wearing memory.

-The fringes are the real center
+The fringes are the ritual center

 My Jewish Learning emphasizes that the tassels, not the fabric alone, are what connect the garment to the Torah's command.
 The shawl exists to create a four-cornered garment on which those fringes can be worn.